pins/tutorials/Exercise4/README.md

 ### Starting From Scratch

 This section contains tips to help you start with a clean system, especially if you have run through these exercises previously.
 Don’t worry about simply going from Exercise 3, using the `p4rt-client`, to this exercise using ONOS.
-ONOS will clear the pipeline from the previous activity.
+ONOS will clear the pipeline from the previous activity if the configuration is the same as in Exercise 3.
+If there are changes, just reload the configuration.

 #### VRF